We’re rejecting these microfilm myths. You should too. It’s time to get informed.

 Microfilm Myth 5.
 You can’t access microfilm.

 Microforms such as 16mm microfilm, 35mm microfilm, aperture cards and microfiche all can be easily accessed with viewers and digitally converted in seconds with scanners for viewing, e-mailing and printing.
-Microfilm is also eye-readable with light and simple magnification, and unlike digital data, which is fragile, microfilm is unalterable.
+Microfilm is also eye-readable with light and simple magnification, and is unlike digital data, which is fragile, microfilm is unalterable.

 Microfilm Myth 6.
 The cloud is just as secure.